-As shown in Chart 45, the most common age group for drug related deaths is between 35 and 50, representing 44% of all drug misuse deaths.
-The number of deaths involving individuals under the age of 25 has increased each year for the last 4 years, with 16 deaths recorded in 2019.
+As shown in Chart 45, the most common age group for drug related deaths is between 35 and 50, representing 48% of all drug misuse deaths.
+The number of deaths involving individuals under the age of 25 has decreased for the first time in the last 4 years.